dmpop/geofix/README.md

 #Geofix for Android

 [SL4A](https://code.google.com/p/android-scripting/) and [QPython](http://qpython.com/) Python script that obtains and stores geographical coordinates.
-The script acquires geographical coordinates using either the network or GPS and perform reverse geocoding.
+The script acquires geographical coordinates using either the network or GPS and performs reverse geocoding.
 The obtained data is saved in a tab-separated text file and an SQLite database.

 ![](geofix-web/geofix-web.png)